ArtofBugs/Nonograms/README.md

 `sudo apt install git`

-To run the brute force solver from the command line, first use

-`javac BruteForce.java`

-As an example, if I wanted to solve the included heart.non puzzle, I'd type
+As an example, if I wanted to solve the included heart.non puzzle using brute force, I'd type

-`java BruteForce heart.non`
+`bash runner.sh BruteForce heart.non`

 It may take some time for the solver to finish, but it should eventually print the amount of time it took to solve the puzzle (this does not include parsing